Ways to Support Student Scholarships

 - SCU Alumni can also donate to this fund via the SCU Alumni Scholarship Program.

-The School of Tourism and Hospitality Management is a leader in industry relevant education for the hotel and tourism industries.
+The School of Business and Tourism is a leader in industry relevant education for the hotel and tourism industries.
 More than 90% of students are employed by the time they graduate and employers regularly comment on the preparedness, enthusiasm and motivation of our graduates.

 Internship scholarships enable a company to attract a highly skilled student in the final year of their studies.
 The scholarship supports the student financially while they undertake the required 600-hour internship.